 Pay attention to who’s viewing your LinkedIn profile.

-Others viewing your profile are those you most want to notice you – people who work at or are associated with the companies in your target list.
+Beyond recruiters and other hiring professionals, they could be people who work at or are associated with the companies in your target list.

-These are hot leads . . . people who may be sitting on the very kinds of opportunities you’re seeking.
+So these are hot leads . . . people who may be sitting on the very kinds of opportunities you’re seeking.

 “Don’t let your excitement tempt you into immediately sending an overly eager (read: pesky) message and connection request.
 Instead, accept that this was likely just another step in the hiring process.
 If you haven’t heard anything about the job or hiring timeline in a couple of weeks?
 Well, at least you have the name of someone you can personally follow up with – rather than using that generic firstname.lastname@example.org email address.”